silkflo/odoo-bridge/README.md

 For Odoo 19.0 users, the recommended path is the official Odoo Bridge module.

-1. Install the Speak To Your Database Odoo Bridge from the Odoo Apps marketplace once the listing is available.
+1. Install the Speak To Your Database Odoo Bridge from the Odoo Apps marketplace.
 2. Configure the bridge in Odoo.
 3. Connect it in Speak To Your Database under [Settings → Odoo](https://speaktoyourdatabase.com/settings?tab=odoo).